elastisys/compliantkubernetes/docs/user-guide/additional-services/argocd.md

 2. Contact your Platform Administrator to restart the `argocd-repo-server`.
 It is needed to load your secret environment variables so that Argo CD can connect to your Vault.

-3. Argo CD should now be able to connect to your vault, to replace a value with a secret from your Vault, use the following syntax:
+3. Argo CD should now be able to connect to your Vault, to replace a value with a secret from your Vault, use the following syntax:

     ```
     secrets+literal://vals!ref+vault://path/to/#/secret